phelipetls/mapsbr/docs/source/introduction.rst

    ibgemaps.get_map("BR", including="states").plot()

-But, suppose if you want the Amazonas state map including municipalities.
-You would then actually need to know the Amazonas's IBGE code, but in fact you can just pass the state name and specify its geographic level.
+Or, supposing you want the Amazonas state map with municipalities, you would call:

 .. ipython:: python

    @savefig amazonas_with_municipalities.png
    ibgemaps.get_map("Amazonas", including="municipalities", geolevel="state").plot()

-Another very useful function is :py:func`mapsbr.ibgemaps.geocode` which gives you the geometric object associated with the passed value.
-If it doesn't find any, it returns an empty geometry.
+Notice that you need to specify if it is a state, a municipality, etc., the location geographic level.
+This avoid unambiguity, e.g., "Rio de Janeiro" is both a state and a municipality.

+Another useful function is :py:func:`mapsbr.ibgemaps.geocode`, which is a more specialized function to convert locations names into geometric objects (it doesn't return a GeoSeries like :py:func:`mapsbr.ibgemaps.get_map`).

 .. ipython:: python

-   ibgemaps.geocode(["Rio de Janeiro"], geolevel="state")
+   ibgemaps.geocode("Rio de Janeiro", geolevel="state")

-This is most useful when you want the geometric objects of DataFrame column, for example.
-You would then just call.
+It's useful when you want to convert a location names column into a geometry column:

 .. ipython:: python

    import geopandas as gpd

-   states = ["Rio de Janeiro", "Minas Gerais", "São Paulo", "Espírito Santo"] gpd.GeoDataFrame({"states": states, "geometry": ibgemaps.geocode(states, geolevel="state")})
+   states = ["Rio de Janeiro", "Minas Gerais", "São Paulo", "Espírito Santo"] gdf = gpd.GeoDataFrame({"states": states})

+   gdf["geometry"] = ibgemaps.geocode(gdf.states, geolevel="state")

+   gdf

 arcgis
 ------

-This module is less high level